AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

 1. Simple transformation examples.
 Learn how templating works with simple transformations for [Profile attributes](./message-format.md#attributes), [Segment membership](./message-format.md#segment-membership), and [Identity](./message-format.md#identities) fields.
 2. Increased complexity examples of templates that combine the fields above: [Create a template that sends segments and identities](./message-format.md#segments-and-identities) and [Create a template that sends segments, identities, and profile attributes](./message-format.md#segments-identities-attributes).
-3. Templates the include the aggregation key.
+3. Templates that include the aggregation key.
 When you use [configurable aggregation](./destination-configuration.md#configurable-aggregation) in the destination configuration, Experience Platform groups the profiles exported to your destination based on criteria such as segment ID, segment status, or identity namespaces.

 ### Profile Attributes {#attributes}